projectara/bootrom-tools/README.md

 3. Optionally Sign the element(s) with sign-tftf (not used in initial development, but needed for creating trusted images towards the end)
 4. Create a new romimage containing the element(s) with create-ffff
+5. Resize the ffff to the rom size with trucate.
-5. Re-flash the bridge with the ffff file.
+6. Re-flash the bridge with the ffff file.

 The tools and their parameters are described briefly below, in roughly the order in which one would use them.